MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 # Tutorial: Real-time Analytics

 Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics solution across Trident experiences.
-It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure,such as structured data, semi-structures (JSON) and free text.
+It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure, such as structured data, semi-structured (JSON), and free text.

-Real-time Analytics delivers with high performance when it comes to your increasing data.
-It accommodates datasets both as small as a few gigabytes or as large as a number of petabytes, and allows you to explore data from different sources and a variety of data formats.
+Real-time Analytics delivers high performance when it comes to your increasing volume of data.
+It accommodates datasets as small as a few gigabytes or as large as several petabytes, and allows you to explore data from different sources and a variety of data formats.

 You can use Real-time Analytics for a range of solutions, such as IoT analytics and log analytics, and in a number of scenarios including manufacturing operations, oil and gas, automotive, and more.
 In this tutorial, you'll stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is?view=sql-server-ver16).
 Then you'll use the advanced data analysis capabilities of Kusto Query language to query the telemetry data and find out [TODO - add based on scenario].
 Finally, these insights will be displayed in a Power BI report for communicating with others.